Skip to main content

 Pros: ATProto identities are great!
 By not using some company's identity system (Google/Apple/Facebook/GitHub, etc), it's equally palatable or unpalatable to all, and I only have to support one.
 I don't even need to add a lexicon!
 I just have a dedicated ATProto account.
 It's public!
 Anyone can see who's in.

 I really like this.
-Because I’m using AT Protocol identities, my beta is agnostic to all of the various corporate identity systems, so no one can be mad that I’m using one of their competitors.
+Because I’m using AT Proto identities, my beta is agnostic to all of the various corporate identity systems, so no one can be mad that I’m using one of their competitors.
 Also, it’s super-easy.
 I didn’t even add a lexicon.
 And it’s public!
 Anyone can see who’s in, so people can easily learn who else is interested in IO.

 Cons: It's public!
 If you don't like exposing who your users are, just maintain a private list of handles/dids that are in.
 It's breakable!
 If you're clever enough to break my licenses, that’s cool, but please don't redistribute hacked versions of my work.
 An ATProto account is required.
 If they don't have one, my testers need to get an ATProto account.